 However, several disadvantages to locating the program at MCC were reported to the Committee.
-The first and most important is and a character and inadequate staffing.
+The first and most important is ui Lui Licaya aya ala inadequate staffing.
 The MCC medical and counseling staffs reported that their staffing level was not even adequate to meet the needs of the non-mental health inmate population for psychological and counseling services.
 Thus, they did not believe they would be able to provide the level of services needed by patients truly suffering from mental health problems.